amborle/featmap/README.md

 ```

 ### Running
-Execute the binary and you are ready to go!
+Execute the binary.

 ```bash
 ./featmap-1.0.0-linux-amd64
 Serving on port 80
 ```

+Open a browser to http://localhost and you are ready to go!